* * * * *

 INTERESTING MOVEMENTS for NOVEMBER 2013 by Clive Featherstone.
 Catch up with the aircraft flying in, out and around the airport during a busy November.
 Includes Commercial, Bizz Jets, Props, Rotary and Military, see 'Stats and Stuff' - 'Interesting Movements'

 NOW UPDATED as from 31st December 2012, Clive Featherstones comprehensive listings of all aircraft types to have visited RHADS; includes: Airlines - Aircraft Types - Cargo Aircraft - World Aircraft Registrations - Foreign Aircraft First Visits.
 See 'Stats and Stuff' above.

 NEW FEATURE complied by our very own stats man Ken Bardell: Ken will produce and post a monthly Flight Schedule for 2013, presented a month in advance.
-You can find the May & June Flight Schedule now on 'At the Airport' section above.
+You can find the December 2013 Flight Schedule now on 'At the Airport' section above.